-- 1. A student may not participate in an exam unless he or she has registered on time for that exam. - 2.
-If a student does not register for examinations on time, the student will not be given access to the examination.
+- 1. A student may not participate in a final exam unless he or she has registered on time for that exam.
+With regard to exam components during the course, specific rules may apply which must be laid down clearly in Canvas in order to be enforceable by the coordinator. - 2.
+If a student does not register for exams on time, the student will not be given access to the exam.
 If the application of these rules leads to inequitable outcomes, the Board of Examiners may deviate from the regulations in favour of the student.
 It is the student's responsibility to show and if necessary prove why timely registration was impossible and why the consequences of not being able to sit the exam are inacceptable. - 3.
 In line with the previous subparagraph, the Board of Examiners can make access to extra exam opportunities due to force majeure (e.g. internet crash, epidemic situation, see art.
 7b para 4) dependent on timely registration.
 If this is the case, the applicable rules and time limits will be communicated through Law Student Messages and the relevant Canvas courses. - 4.
-Registration for a resit of an exam (component) that has been graded with a passing grade is not possible.
+Registration for a resit of an exam (component) that has been graded with a passing grade / a pass is not possible.